KuanHsiaoKuo/the-rust-programming-book-khk/src/ch05-03-method-syntax.md

 > indicate this method borrows the `Self` instance, just as we did in `rectangle:
 &Rectangle`.

-5. self: take ownership or borrow immutably
+5. rare self: take ownership or borrow immutably

 - Methods can take ownership of `self`, borrow `self` immutably as we’ve done here, or borrow `self` mutably, just as they can any other parameter.